divonlan/genozip/docs/dvcf.rst

 oSTATUS                   Occurs when...
 ========================= ==================================
-OkRefSameSNP              Lift succeeded - REF unchanged for a SNP variant OkRefSameIndel            Lift succeeded - REF unchanged for an indel variant OkRefSameNDNIRev          Lift succeeded - Lift succeeded - REF unchanged for an left-anchored non-Ins non-Del indel variant with strand reversal
+OkRefSameSNP              Lift succeeded - REF unchanged for a SNP variant OkRefSameSNPRev           Lift succeeded - REF unchanged for a SNP variant - with strand reversal OkRefSameSNPIupac         Lift succeeded - REF considered unchanged as it matches a IUPAC "base" in the Luft reference OkRefSameIndel            Lift succeeded - REF unchanged for an indel variant OkRefSameNDNIRev          Lift succeeded - Lift succeeded - REF unchanged for an left-anchored non-Ins non-Del indel variant with strand reversal
 OkRefSameDelRev           Lift succeeded - Lift succeeded - REF unchanged for an left-anchored Deletion variant with strand reversal